mrcavalcanti/mosaicoo/public/app/plugins/panel/bargauge/README.md

 # Bar gauge

 The bar gauge simplifies your data by reducing every field to a single value.
-You choose how Grafana calculates the reduction.
+You choose how Mosaicoo calculates the reduction.

 This panel can show one or more bar gauges depending on how many series, rows, or columns your query returns.